Tenghilan: Facilities

 Tenghilan town has a facility such as a pedestrian tunnel with a distance of approximately 18 meters for the community use.
 It also gives benefits to local people as a daily necessity connected something place to the town.
 The pedestrian tunnel was built more than 20 years ago in Tenghilan town and, easier the community doing things such as marketing of agricultural produce.
 The pedestrian tunnel also provides safety for the public to reduce the risk of accidents crossing the main road connecting Kota Kinabalu and Kota Belud.
 The efforts of a group project of students from the SMK Tenghilan, "revitalized" an abandoned pedestrian tunnel to benefit the surrounding 32 villages.

 This facility also attracts outsiders to visit the uniqueness of the pedestrian tunnel in Tenghilan.
 Next, "Sabah Memorial Monument", built a long time ago, was the landmark of Tenghilan as the attractiveness of the visitor.
 Sabah Memorial Monument of Tenghilan, known as Batu Seratus Tahun or Batu Bersumpah, is the stone that shows symbolic of agreement between the two ethnic groups in Tenghilan as a sign of peace.

+Demographics and Population

+Tenghilan is home to a mix of indigenous communities, including the Kadazandusun and Bajau people.
+These indigenous groups are integral to the culture and traditions of the region.
+Many of the people in Tenghilan engage in farming, fishing, and handicraft production, while others work in government services or tourism-related industries.
+The population tends to be relatively small, given the rural nature of the town.

-Tourist Attractions
+Tourist attractions

 Sambah River Cruise

 Sambah River Cruise is the attraction of tourists located in Tenghilan (Tuaran district).
 This tour is based in Kampong Sambah.
 Travelers enjoy the beauty of nature, food, the beauty of Sunset and, many more.

 Bukit Ketam

 Ketam is a hill, hiking spot located in Kampong Lapai, Tenghilan.
 The view area is beautiful and can see the sea view on the top of the hill.
-The distance from Kota Kinabalu city to Bukit Ketam Tenghilan is approximately 52 kilometers.
-Meanwhile, Tenghilan town to Bukit Ketam Tenghilan is 3 kilometers.
+The distance from Kota Kinabalu city to Bukit Ketam Tenghilan is approximately 52 kilometres.
+Meanwhile, Tenghilan town to Bukit Ketam Tenghilan is 3 kilometres.